chidiwilliams/chidiwilliams.com/content/post/redraw-only-the-diff.md

 To diff efficiently, React keeps an internal representation of the DOM.
 This ["virtual DOM"](https://reactjs.org/docs/faq-internals.html) holds the React elements that represent the rendered UI.
 When state changes, a React component generates a new tree of React elements.
 React compares this new tree with the previous tree and only applies the diff to the real DOM.

 But in some cases, it can be difficult to find the correct diff.
-For example, if we sort the below list alphabetically, React will mutate every child element instead of re-ordering them.
-This inefficiency can become crucial in large lists.
+For example, if we sort the list below alphabetically, React will mutate every child element instead of re-ordering them.
+This inefficiency can become significant in large lists.

 ```jsx
 // Before